Department website: http://eps.jhu.edu/

 The water, energy and food (WEF) nexus is a topic of growing interest in the research and policy communities.
 This course will survey WEF concepts and principles, introduce tools of analysis, and engage students in case studies of critical WEF issues in the United States and internationally.

-This seminar will provide the academic space, time, and mentoring for students to integrate, synthesize and apply the knowledge and skills obtained through the ENVS curriculum into a tangible environmental project.
+This seminar will provide the academic space, time, and mentoring for students to integrate, synthesize and apply the knowledge and skills obtained through the ENVS curriculum.
+The course focuses on the development of critical thinking and oral communication skills through intellectual engagement with complex and challenging environmental problems.

 This seminar explores topics related to career development and current events to support senior environmental majors as they transition to post-graduate life and work.